How Long Does Paint Take to Dry Before Adding a Second Coat?

 Substrate

-Substrate affects the drying time of paint since different materials tend to absorb moisture at varying rates.
+Substrate affects the drying time of paint since different materials absorb moisture at varying rates.
 A smooth, glossy surface dries faster than a matte or porous surface.

 A sealant or primer can also affect how quickly the paint dries.
-Such products trap moisture, reducing it from evaporating too fast.
+Such products trap moisture, preventing it from evaporating too fast.

 Ventilation